quixoticmonk/policy-library-fsbp-policy-set-for-awscc-terraform/docs/policies/ecs-services-no-public-ip.md

-# ECS Fargate services use the latest platform version
+# ECS services do not have public IP addresses automatically assigned

 | Provider            | Category |
 |---------------------|----------|